ray-project/ray/doc/source/train/user_guide.rst

     horovod_trainer = Trainer(backend="horovod", num_workers=2)

-For more configurability, please reference the :ref:`sgd-api-trainer` API.
+For more configurability, please reference the :ref:`train-api-trainer` API.
-To customize the ``backend`` setup, you can replace the string argument with a :ref:`sgd-api-backend-config` object.
+To customize the ``backend`` setup, you can replace the string argument with a :ref:`train-api-backend-config` object.

 Run training function
 ~~~~~~~~~~~~~~~~~~~~~

-With a distributed training function and a RaySGD ``Trainer``, you are now
+With a distributed training function and a Ray Train ``Trainer``, you are now
 ready to start training!

 .. code-block:: python